You have to give up so much while pregnant!

 To date, there have been no studies conducted regarding any dangers associated with drinking green tea during pregnancy, which is why many OB/GYNs give the go-ahead to enjoy one to two cups of tea daily.
 However, exceeding two cups a day is not recommended considering green tea does contain caffeine.

 Green tea is made from the cameila sinensis plant, so all other teas made from the same plant are also fine to drink, with the same caveat about caffeine.
 These teas are: black tea, white tea, yellow tea, oolong tea and pu-erh tea.

-Note that black tea does not contain more caffeine than white tea, as many sites falsely claim.
-Caffeine content has nothing to do with the type of tea, but depends on other factors, like age of the leaves, the specific strain of plant, how the leaves are processed, how and where the plant is grown, etc.
+Caffeine content has nothing to do with the type of tea, but depends on other factors like steeping time, age of the leaves, the specific strain of plant, how the leaves are processed, how and where the plant is grown, etc.

 Ideally, you should keep your caffeine consumption limited to around two hundred milligrams a day.
 This equals approximately four cups of green tea or any other type of tea from the same plant.